An investigation into Bank of America Corporation (NYSE:BAC)'s technical aspects - The Dwinnex

-The price of Bank of America Corporation (NYSE: BAC) closed at 34.65 in the last session, up 3.22% from day before closing price of $33.57.
-In other words, the price has increased by $+1.08 from its previous closing price.
-On the day, 43979378 shares were traded.
-BAC reached its highest trading level at $34.73 during the session, while it also had its lowest trading level at $33.27.
+After closing at $33.87 in the most recent trading day, Bank of America Corporation (NYSE: BAC) closed at 34.51, up 1.89%.
+In other words, the price has increased by $+0.64 from its previous closing price.
+On the day, 44731017 shares were traded.
+BAC reached its highest trading level at $34.90 during the session, while it also had its lowest trading level at $33.70.

 Lithium Stocks In The Spotlight